jitsedesmet/sgf-demo-poster/README.md

-# Slides for PhD Symosium of Jitse De Smet for ESWC 2025
+# Poster for demo of Jitse De Smet for ESWC 2025

 **Live version: **